Ellen Shipley

-Ellen Shipley (born March 24, 1949 in New York City, New York, United States) is an American musician and songwriter.
+Ellen Shipley (born March 24, 1949, in New York City, New York, United States) is an American musician and songwriter.

 Career

 At sixteen years old, Shipley got a NYC Cabaret license.
 She performed a duo act in Greenwich Village in the early 70's with Steve Fields.
-Shipley was noticed by a Tommy Mottola associate, in a jazz club in NYC, Pearl’s Place, and signed to Mottola's company.
-Nowels approached Shipley in a Woodstock, NY cafe, asked Shipley write with him for a Belinda Carlisle solo album.
+Shipley was noticed by a Tommy Mottola associate, in a jazz club in NYC, Pearl’s Place, and signed to Mottola's company as a recording artist.